Vitalle111/upload-de-videos-para-o-youtube-de-forma-automatica/README.md

  DONATE > In the profile photo or at the address below
  ---------------------------------------------
- DOAÇAO > Na foto do perfil ou no endereço abaixo
+ DOAÇÃO > Na foto do perfil ou no endereço abaixo
  ------------------------------------------
 bc1q9ltwwlwhcvpm0p3ylgjsmxlu0hqy09l2cp38we
 -------------------------------------------